gosuri/aws-vpc-terraform-post/README.md

 The above command will create a public-private key pair under ssh, this is an insecure key and should be replaced after the instance is boostraped.

-Register the newly generated SSH key pair by adding the below config to your `main.tf` and run `terraform plan` and `terraform apply`.
+Create a new file `key-pairs.sh` with the below config and register the newly generated SSH key pair by running`terraform plan` and `terraform apply`.

 ```
 resource "aws_key_pair" "deployer" {